Lighthouses of the Bahamas

 house, abandoned and falling into ruin,

 photos showing the sad state of the station, but Google has only a fuzzy satellite view of the cay.
+Clearly endangered.
 Marking the entrance to the Northwest Providence Channel, this lighthouse is

 a familiar landmark for cruise ship passengers en route to Nassau